Farnoosh63/HairSalon/README.md

 Setup:

 This website is designed with bootstrap _version 3.3.6_ and including following files:
-* six different template files for index, layout and definition form and successful messages
+* four different template files for index, layout and clients form and stylists
 * one custom-made CSS files
-* two java testing file for back-end and integration test for front-end
+* two java testing file for back-end and one for integration test to test the front-end
 * two java files for the method two different classes
+* one database connection java file
-* one ServerRule java file
+* one ServerRule java and one DatabaseRule file
 * One App java file for Spark route
 * one velocityTemplateEngine
 * .ignore file
 * build gradle file
 * Procfile for deploying Spark apps to Heroku
+* one .sql file for database backup

 ###### Thanks

-**Accessing to the remote repository on account :** [farnoosh63](https://github.com/Farnoosh63/HairSalon)
+**Accessing to the remote repository on account :** [farnoosh63](https://github.com/Farnoosh63/HairSalon.git)

 **Accessing to github pages for this application :**
 > there is no github page created for this app